freeCodeCamp/freeCodeCamp/guide/english/python/functions/index.md

 # result = 3
 ```

-You can define default values for the parameters, that way Python will interpretate that the value of that parameter is the default one if none is given.
+Default values could be define as the function's parameters as show below.
+The Python interpreter will treat the parameter as the default value if none is supplied when using the function.

 ```python
 def sum(a, b=3):